 What To Do About It

 Antihistamines can be effective in suppressing reverse sneezing that is caused by allergens.
 You should consult your veterinarian about your dog’s allergies.
-You may be prescribed medication, or you can check out some ways to treat allergies naturally.
+Your vet may prescribe medication, or you can discuss some ways to treat allergies naturally.

 Though reverse honking is generally not a cause for concern and leaves no harmful after effects, you may wish to consult your vet if you suspect allergies or a viral infection.
 Your vet will be able to rule out these causes and give you further advice on how to avoid potential irritants.